SoumyadeepDhar/IntegerSequences/README.md

-# IntegerSequences
+## IntegerSequences
-Integer Sequences to calculate large entries.
+To calculate large entries of Integer Sequences.
 (OEIS)